ostelco/react-native-client/README.md

 # Developer Notes

+- The initial screen view reported to firebase analytics is hardcoded until we find a better way to report the initial screen

 ## Intro

 The project was initially created with CRNA (create-react-native-app) before we [ejected](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md) because we needed native libraries like auth0 and firebase.